 TechnipFMC (FTI) was Downgraded to a Hold Rating at Kepler Capital

-In a report released yesterday, Magnus Olsvik from Kepler Capital downgraded TechnipFMC (FTI) to Hold, with a price target of EUR22.00.
-The company’s shares closed last Monday at $17.24, close to its 52-week low of $15.74.
+TechnipFMC (FTI) received a Hold rating and a EUR22.00 price target from Kepler Capital analyst Kevin Roger yesterday.
+The company’s shares closed last Monday at $16.02, close to its 52-week low of $15.74.

-TechnipFMC has an analyst consensus of Moderate Buy, with a price target consensus of $23.93, a 38.6% upside from current levels.
+TechnipFMC has an analyst consensus of Moderate Buy, with a price target consensus of $23.99, representing a 49.5% upside.
 In a report issued on February 11, Berenberg Bank also maintained a Hold rating on the stock with a EUR20.00 price target.

 See today’s analyst top recommended stocks >>

-Based on the recent corporate insider activity of 27 insiders, corporate insider sentiment is neutral on the stock.
+Based on the recent corporate insider activity of 27 insiders, corporate insider sentiment is negative on the stock.
+This means that over the past quarter there has been an increase of insiders selling their shares of FTI in relation to earlier this year.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.